grommunio/gromox/doc/install.rst

 exchange_emsmdb.cfg and zcore.cfg implicitly default to using localhost:25 as
 outgoing SMTP.
 At the same time, gromox-delivery-queue listens on port 25 by default, but it is only the local delivery agent (LDA).
-Therefore, running with implied defaults only gets you a system that can send mail to itself.
-To enable Internet mail or to add spam filtration, you will have reconfigure gromox-delivery-queue (edit smtp.cfg) to listen on port 24 rather than 25, and install a full MTA like Postfix with configuration directives similar to::
+Therefore, the implied defaults only get you a system that can send mail to itself.
+To enable Internet mail or to add spam filtration, you will have to reconfigure gromox-delivery-queue (edit smtp.cfg) to listen on port 24 rather than 25, and install a full MTA like Postfix with configuration directives similar to::